 Nursemaid's elbow is a partial dislocation of the elbow joint that happens when a ligament slips out of place near the elbow.

-Nursemaid's elbow is a common, often preventable injury in young children that usually follows sudden pulling of a child's arm.
+Nursemaid's elbow is a common, often preventable injury in young children that usually follows sudden pulling on a child's arm.
 Most cases are in kids younger than 4 years old (often due to quickly grabbing or lifting a child by the hand) because the radius is not held in place as tightly in kids this age as in older kids.

 Nursemaid's elbow is fixed when a doctor or nurse practitioner gently puts the bone back into place with a very quick maneuver called a reduction.

 Nursemaid's elbow is a common injury of early childhood.
 In fact it's one of the most common elbow injuries in kids.
-As kids get older, however, their ligaments tighten and become thicker, bones enlarge and harden, and the risk of nursemaid's elbow decreases.
+As kids get older, their ligaments tighten and become thicker, bones enlarge and harden, and the risk of nursemaid's elbow decreases.

 All A to Z dictionary entries are regularly reviewed by KidsHealth medical experts.